sz7mon/Path-Traversal-Downloader/README.md

 # Path Traversal File Downloader
-The script, using the path traversal vulnerability, tries to download files from the list to the disk.
+The script using the path traversal vulnerability tries to download files from the list to the disk.
 # Usage:
 ```
 python3 path_traversal_downloader.py <url> <dictionary>